Retail in Embsay

 There are great places to visit near Embsay including some great waterfalls, ruins, historic monuments, hiking areas, villages, rivers and streams, towns, caves, limestone pavements, mountains, cities, historic buildings, hills, geological features, castles, old mines, country parks, parks, gardens and ancient sites.

-Bolton Abbey, Byland Abbey, Norton Tower (ruin), Easby Abbey (ruin), Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Trig Point on Warrendale Knotts are great places to visit near Embsay if you like ruins.
+There are a number of ruins near Embsay including Bolton Abbey, Byland Abbey, Norton Tower (ruin), Easby Abbey (ruin), Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Trig Point on Warrendale Knotts.

-The area around Embsay boasts some of the best historic monuments including Bolton Abbey, Rylstone Crag and Rylstone Cross, Culloden Tower, and Robin Hood's Well (Fountains).
+Historic Monuments to visit near Embsay include Bolton Abbey, Rylstone Crag and Rylstone Cross, Culloden Tower, and Robin Hood's Well (Fountains).

-Embsay's best nearby caves can be found at Great Douk Cave, White Scar Cave, Yordas Cave, Gaping Gill, Janet's Cave, Horseshoe Cave, and Jubilee Cave.
+There are a number of caves near Embsay including Great Douk Cave, White Scar Cave, Yordas Cave, Gaping Gill, Janet's Cave, Horseshoe Cave, and Jubilee Cave.

 There are a several good cities in the Embsay area like York, and Ripon.

-Brimham Rocks is one of Embsay's best, nearby country parks to visit in Embsay.
+Grassington Lead Mines is one of Embsay's best, nearby old mines to visit in Embsay.

-The area around Embsay features a number of interesting parks including Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Studley Royal Water Garden.
+Don't miss Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Studley Royal Water Garden's parks if visiting the area around Embsay.

-The area close to Embsay boasts some of the best gardens including Fountains Abbey and Studley Royal Water Garden.
+Gardens to visit near Embsay include Fountains Abbey and Studley Royal Water Garden.

 Embsay History